tomkren/pikater/docs/technical/database/Database-documentation.md

 For the very same reason we decided not to inject `EntityManager` (created by `EntityManagerFactory`) instances neither.

-To create and initialize both of the aforementioned configuration files, use may use the following command line utility:
+To create and initialize both of the aforementioned configuration files, you may use the following command line utility:
 `org.pikater.shared.database.util.initialisation.DatabaseInitialisation`

 ### PostgreSQL specifics